 Middlebrook School is blessed with extraordinarily capable and dedicated educators and staff members who demonstrate a deep and abiding commitment to continuous improvement and to the belief that all students can achieve at high levels.
 We are fortunate to have motivated students, highly engaged parents, and a community that provides support for public education.

-Prestigious awards acknowledges and validates the hard work of our entire school community: students, teachers, administrators, staff, and families.
+Prestigious awards acknowledge and validate the hard work of our entire school community: students, teachers, administrators, staff, and families.